mrzdevcore/haira/README.md

 **Express intention, not mechanics.**

-Haira is a programming language where you write what you want, and the compiler (powered by AI) figures out how to do it.
+Haira is a programming language where you write what you want, and the compiler (powered by a fine-tuned AI model) figures out how to do it.

 ## Quick Example